Orientation

 We want to make the Collection as accessible as possible for study or the simple joy of browsing.
 For that reason, you will find two environments for exploring the Collection: Explore and Research.

-In Research mode, the Collection's objects are displayed in a more traditional way — but the functions are the same.
+In Research mode, the Collection's objects are displayed in a more traditional way - but the functions are the same.
 You can filter or browse, view internal pages, and see items to scale.
 In this mode, full catalogue information is provided about each object.
+For books and atlases, a pop out panel on the left will contain thumbnail images of the pages you can view.

 Need more information, such as a text page from an atlas?
 Contact Us.